-.1 U shape, size 41 x 41 mm, 2.5 mm thick, surface mounted suspended set in poured concrete walls and ceilings.
+.1 U shape, size 41 x 41 mm, 2.5 mm thick, surface mounted and suspended.

-- .1 Secure equipment to masonry, tile and plaster surfaces with nylon shields. - .2 Secure equipment to poured concrete with expandable inserts. - .3 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .4 Secure surface mounted equipment with twist clip fasteners to inverted T bar ceilings.
-Ensure that T bars are adequately supported to carry weight of equipment specified before installation. - .5 Support equipment, conduit or cables using clips, spring loaded bolts, cable clamps designed as accessories to basic channel members. - .6 Fasten exposed conduit or cables to building construction or support system using straps. - .1 One-hole steel straps to secure surface conduits and cables 50 mm and smaller. - .2 Two-hole steel straps for conduits and cables larger than 50 mm. - .3 Beam clamps to secure conduit to exposed steel work. - .7 Suspended support systems. - .1 Support individual cable or conduit runs with 6 mm dia threaded rods and spring clips. - .2 Support 2 or more cables or conduits on channels supported by 6 mm dia threaded rod hangers where direct fastening to building construction is impractical.

-- .8 For surface mounting of two or more conduits use channels at 2 m on centre spacing. - .9 Provide metal brackets, frames, hangers, clamps and related types of support structures where indicated or as required to support conduit and cable runs. - .10 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .11 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .12 Do not use supports or equipment installed for other trades for conduit or cable support except with permission of other trade and approval of Contract Administrator. - .13 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations.
+- .1 Secure equipment to masonry, tile and plaster surfaces with lead shields.
+Use Aluminum shields or as approved by anchoring manufactures recommendations for specific surfaces. - .2 Secure equipment to poured concrete with expandable inserts. - .3 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .4 Support equipment, conduit or cables using clips, spring loaded bolts, cable clamps designed as accessories to basic channel members. - .5 Fasten exposed conduit or cables to building construction or support system using straps. - .1 One-hole steel straps to secure surface conduits and cables 50 mm and smaller where above 2700mm. - .2 Two-hole steel straps to secure surface conduits and cables 50 mm and smaller where below 2700mm. - .3 Two-hole steel straps for conduits and cables larger than 50 mm. - .4 Beam clamps to secure conduit to exposed steel Work. - .6 Suspended support systems. - .1 Support individual cable or conduit runs with 6 mm dia. threaded rods and spring clips. - .2 Support 2 or more cables or conduits on channels supported by 6 mm dia. threaded rod hangers where direct fastening to building construction is impractical. - .7 For surface mounting of two or more conduits use channels at 2 m on centre spacing. - .8 Provide metal brackets, frames, hangers, clamps and related types of support structures where indicated or as required to support conduit and cable runs. - .9 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .10 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .11 Do not use supports or equipment installed for other trades for conduit or cable support except with permission of other trade and approval of Contract Administrator. - .12 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations.

-.1 Submit shop drawings and product data for cabinets in accordance with Section 01 33 00 - Submittal Procedures.
+.1 Submit shop drawings and product data for cabinets.